shivaraju1/College-demo1/README.md

 # College-demo1
-This is my first repository
+This is my first repository by shivaraju